EVICTION COURTS ARE CLOSED!

 In NYC, you can still go to housing court for emergency repairs.
 All other options to get repairs are still available, for instance by calling 311, applying to DHCR for a rent reduction, etc. However, please keep in mind that with closures increasing throughout the City and State, enforcement agencies may be working with limited staff, and it may take longer to get repairs or inspections.

 Emergency repairs for NYC tenants include heat and hot water cases, vacates, access for heat and hot water, and other major emergencies, lead cases with the Department of Health and Mental Hygiene and/or violations for lead remediation.
+Outside of NYC, courts are not open for emergency repairs.
+Please call your local Legal Services office or organizing group for support!

 How long will the eviction moratorium last?